-There are several demonstration test suites included with TETware as follows:
+There are several demonstration test suites for use with TETware as follows:

 TETware demonstration test suites Name Path Description demo110 tet-root/contrib/ Simple demonstration test suite for the C API.
-This is documented in the TET Programmers Guide. cplusdemo tet-root/contrib/ Simple demonstration test suite for the C++ API.
+This test suite is documented in the TET Programmers Guide. cplusdemo tet-root/contrib/ Simple demonstration test suite for the C++ API.
 This is the C API demonstration suite (demo110) modified to use the C++ API. demo tet-root/contrib/ Another simple demonstration test suite for the C API.
 This includes a further illustration of the capabilities of TETware.
 The instructions in the README file should be followed.
 A version of this test suite ported to Win32 systems is provided in the file tet-root /contrib/win32.zip. perldemo tet-root/contrib/ Demonstration test suite for the Perl API.
 This is a Perl API demonstration suite similar to the simple C API demonstration.
-A version of this test suite ported to Win32 systems is provided in the directory tet-root /contrib/NTperldemo.
-SHELL-API tet-root/contrib/ Demonstration test suite for the Shell API.
-This is a Shell API demonstration suite. tcldemo tet-root/contrib/ Demonstration test suite for the TCL API.
-This is a TCL API demonstration suite.
-The TCL API is also included in the contrib distribution. capi tet-root/contrib/ An extended C API demo suite from the TETware Programmers Guide.
-This includes additional build tools and a sample report writer.
-This test suite tests the chmod(), uname(), fileno() and stat() system interfaces.
-See the README file included with this test suite for more information. demo tet-root/src/tet3/ Distributed demonstration test suite for the C API.
-This is the official demonstration test suite for Distributed TETware.
+A version of this test suite ported to Win32 systems is provided in the directory tet-root /contrib/NTperldemo. pythondemo tet-root/contrib/ Demonstration test suite for the Python API.
+SHELL-API tet-root/contrib/ Demonstration test suite for the Shell API. tcldemo tet-root/contrib/ Demonstration test suite for the TCL API.
+The TCL API is also included in the contrib distribution. capi tet-root/contrib/ An extended C API demo suite that is described in the TETware Programmers Guide.
+This test suite includes additional build tools and a sample report writer.
+It tests the chmod(), uname(), fileno() and stat() system interfaces.
+See the README file included with this test suite for more information. jdemo tet-root/ A simple demonstration test suite for the Java API.
+This test suite is described in the TETware Programmers Guide. demo tet-root/src/tet3/ Distributed demonstration test suite for the C API.
+This is the official demonstration test suite for Distributed TETware, and is described in the TETware Programmers Guide.